The Santa Fe Opera

 Dry Bones Dancing

-In this arts integration residency, students explore musculoskeletal anatomy through improvisation and choreography.
-Students are guided through activities which encourage a playful approach to movement and dance.
-As students move, they build connections between their own bodies and a broader understanding of musculoskeletal anatomy.
-Then, students learn how to create and refine their own sequences of movement.
+In this arts integration residency, students explore musculoskeletal anatomy through improvisational movement and choreography.
+Students gain an understanding of the human skeleton as they engage in a process of creating choreography, tuning into their own bodies.
 The residency culminates in small group presentations of choreography created and performed by students.
-This class is designed to work in 3rd-5th grade classrooms.
 Led by experienced dance educator Julianna Massa, students will discover how their bodies are ideal tools for learning and creativity.
 Teaching Artist: Julianna Massa

 English Language Arts Connections